18 Best Free Music Download Apps for iPhone and Android

 13. Pandora

 Pandora provides offline listening for Plus and Premium subscribers, offering automatic offline stations for Plus and on-demand downloads for Premium.
+Keep in mind that the free tier has limitations, such as no offline support and ads, so upgrading can provide a more seamless experience.

 Pandora music dashboard